run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Operating system

 * Any **Linux** operating system supported by both Kubernetes and NVIDIA GPU Operator
 * Run:ai cluster on Google Kubernetes Engine (GKE) supports both Ubuntu and Container Optimized OS (COS).
-COS is supported only with NVidia GPU Operator 24.6 or newer, and Run:ai cluster version 2.19 or newer.
+COS is supported only with NVIDIA GPU Operator 24.6 or newer, and Run:ai cluster version 2.19 or newer.
 * Internal tests are being performed on **Ubuntu 22.04** and **CoreOS** for OpenShift.

 ### Kubernetes distribution